Philip Whitwell Wilson: Career

 In 1910 he became the parliamentary correspondent for the Daily News, a position he held for the next twelve years.
 He was also the American correspondent for the Daily News.
 He wrote a number of religious books.

-He was a supporter of the Settlement Movement, which brought together his religious and political ideas.
+He was also a supporter of the Settlement Movement, which brought together his religious and political ideas.

+Personal life

+Wilson was married twice, first to Alice Collins, who died in 1939 and with whom he had five children, and then to Mary Cross, who died in 1951.
+Both of his wives were American, and he latterly lived in New York City, where he died in 1956.